wenshuoguo/single-view-metrology/README.md

 Compute textures and 3-D positions and create a VRML model Submit results

-The basic idea comes from the report `SingleViewMetrologyFinalReport.pdf`.

 A more detailed report is at http://wguoaa.student.ust.hk/5421-3.html

 Keywords: 3D reconstruction, photogrammetry, image warping.